 Histogram Distribution

-You can perform direct ingestion of histogram distributions in histogram distribution format.
-You cannot perform direct ingestion of histogram data in Wavefront data format.
+You can perform direct ingestion of histogram distributions in histogram data format.
+You cannot perform direct ingestion of histogram data in Operations for Applications data format.

 Here’s a simple example:

-- You enclose the distribution in single quotes and use the histogram distribution format.
+- Enclose the distribution in single quotes for compatibility with the

 f=histogram